 A dental implant is an artificial tooth root placed into the jaw to keep the replacement tooth or bridge in place.
 Dental implants are permanent and require surgery to place them.

 A fixed bridge is a dental appliance that is permanently cemented into place.
 The bridge is custom-made and is permanently secured to the natural teeth that surround the space.

-Please reach out to our dental practice in Kansas City, KS, to have a consultation with our dentists, Dr. Moreno and Dr. Tejada.
+Please reach out to our dental practice in Kansas City, KS, to have a consultation with our Dentist Kansas City, KS, Dr. Moreno and Dr. Tejada.
 Please call us at (913) 647-1900 or schedule an online consultation, and we'll guide you further.